 Nothing.
 The rejection stung all over again.
 Before Julie knew what crossed her mind, she reached across the table and slapped his smug face.

-These are quick examples, dashed off for illustrative purposes, but I want to try and convey here that unmotivated sudden action isn’t nearly as satisfying as something with backstory, sudden or not.
+These are quick examples of a passive character versus an active one, dashed off for illustrative purposes, but I want to try and convey here that unmotivated sudden character action isn’t nearly as satisfying as something with backstory, sudden or not.
 Interiority, what the character experiences during the event, is a huge part of this, too.
 The more we know about what they want and what they’re going through, the more we can follow their conscious and unconscious movements through the story.

 By giving your character objective and motivation in the first place, whether you know it or not, you’re promising to the reader, “Hey, you get to watch this protagonist do this stuff in the interest of pursuing his ultimate goal.”
 Every time we deviate from that, it better be for a good reason.
 In the above example about Keys and Person Xs, you should be able to see how a deviation can spin out of control into its own mini plotline.
 But if we zoom back out and look at the grand scheme of things, the Key ends up useless and we never see Person X again.